 At a modest 448 meters high, Reinebringen is far from one of the highest peaks on the Lofoten islands.
 Yet this is more than made up for by the iconic view from the summit.
-This view, combined with the easy access from Reine and a constant flow of images on social media means that Reinebringen is one of the most popular hikes on Lofoten, with hundreds of people making the ascent each day.
-That said, the trail to the summit of Reinebringen is not really a hike, but rather a steep climb to a view point along the ridge.
+The view, combined with the easy access from Reine and a constant flow of images on social media means that Reinebringen is one of the most popular hikes on Lofoten, with hundreds of people making the ascent each day during the summer season.

 Drive towards Reine.
 At the corner of the E10 and the turnoff into Reine is a parking area.
 Alternatively, on the Å side of Ramsvikstunnelen is a larger parking area.
 Both of these will likely be full during summer.
 A third (and paid) parking option is in the outer harbor in Reine, follow the sign posted route.

 There are several places along the ridge where a tent can be pitched.
 All are completely exposed, so be aware of conditions and any incoming weather.
 No water is available near the top, so be sure to bring enough.

 In summer, it is likely that multiple parties will attempt to camp on the mountain each night, so do not be surprised to find all suitable camping locations already occupied.